OffchainLabs/arbitrum-classic/docs/ArbOS_Formats.md

 - address of the chain's owner (address encoded as uint)
 - option data

 Option data consists of a sequence of zero or more chunks.
-ArbOS will ignore chunk IDs that it does not understand.
+ArbOS will ignore a chunk if it does not know how to handle that chunk's option ID.

 Each chunk is: